Skip Breadcrumb Links

 A paralegal can represent you in different areas of the law.
 However, they cannot represent you in Family Court in Ontario.

 Paralegals can help with Immigration and Refugee Board (IRB) hearings and appeals.
 They can also act as an authorized representative for you when you apply to immigrate to Canada.
-However, they cannot provide immigration advice unless they are regulated by the Immigration Consultants of Canada Regulatory Council (ICCRC)
+However, they cannot provide immigration advice unless they are regulated by the College of Immigration and Citizenship Consultants (CICC)

 Find a paralegal in your area.